-“Tikkun olam” (literally, “world repair”) has come to connote social action and the pursuit of social justice.
+“Tikkun olam” (Hebrew for “world repair”) has come to connote social action and the pursuit of social justice.
 The phrase has origins in classical rabbinic literature and in Lurianic kabbalah, a major strand of Jewish mysticism originating with the work of the 16th-century kabbalist Isaac Luria.

 In reference to individual acts of repair, the phrase “tikkun olam” figures prominently in the Lurianic account of creation and its implications: God contracted the divine self to make room for creation.
 Divine light became contained in special vessels, or kelim, some of which shattered and scattered.
 While most of the light returned to its divine source, some light attached itself to the broken shards.
 These shards constitute evil and are the basis for the material world; their trapped sparks of light give them power.